-This article was featured by Inbound Logistics External Link.
+This article was featured by Inbound Logistics.

-Before a sci-fi thriller plays out in your head, think of this as a welcome invasion.
+The invasion of robots, co-bots, or bots – call them what you will – is coming to a warehouse near you.
+But, before a sci-fi thriller plays out in your head, think of this as a welcome invasion.
 In fact, from the 3PL executives charged with making their company’s operations more efficient and cost-effective to the associates on the floor who pick the orders, all are singing the praises of the ‘bot revolution.’

 Until recently, the implementation of robots in 3PLs’ warehouse operations was seen as a future trend that was just around the corner but still too expensive.
 Bots were the ‘someday’ answer, just not today.
 The capital costs of automation remained high, and even though there were significant labor shortages, few 3PLs (and their clients) were taking a serious look at robotic automation amid concerns about the formidable capital investment required, as well as the return on investment.